ohjelmistokehitys/docker-part-1b/section-6/readme.md

 To complete these exercises, you'll need to clone, fork or download sample projects from [https://github.com/docker-hy/material-applications](https://github.com/docker-hy/material-applications).
 You don't need to include the sample projects in your exercise repository when returning the exercises.

-📣 Notice, that all the information presented in the example projects are not needed in all the exercises.
+📣 Notice that all the information presented in the example projects are not needed in all the exercises.
 Don't just copypaste, but consider which commands are useful and where.

 📣 **You don't need to install any of the tools or applications used by the sample projects locally.** All installations are supposed to happen in the containers during the build process.